 Voice Chatbots - A Better Customer Experience

 Chatbots are no longer just a text experience as developers add text-to-speech and speech-to-text tools enabling bots to be accessed through smart home speakers, on keyboardless devices and other contact points with customers.
-So, what are the advantages and use cases where voice beats out the rhythm of keyboard tapping?
+So, what are the advantages and use cases for voice chatbots?

 It has been almost 9 years since we started talking to Siri on an iPhone, officially as part of the iPhone 4S launch, she existed as a third-party app for some years before that.
 While voice control and interaction with computers, for voice dictation or audio commands has long been a thing, phones and smart home devices that talk back marked the start of consumer-grade AI-based engagement.